Teriks/pake/docs/source/subprocess.rst

 :py:meth:`pake.TaskContext.check_call` has an identical signature to :py:meth:`pake.TaskContext.check_output`, except it returns the return code of the called process.

-The **ignore_errors** argument allows you to return the value of non zero return codes without having to handle an exception such as with :py:meth:`subprocess.check_call` from pythons built in subprocess module.
+The **ignore_errors** argument allows you to return the value of non-zero return codes without having to handle an exception such as with :py:meth:`subprocess.check_call` from pythons built in subprocess module.